Holiday Inn Logo

 Holiday Inn Logo 2007

 The owners of the brand, the English group InterContinental Hotels, decided to restart the chain, making it more modern.
 Many old hotels were closed.
-The presentation of the brand has changed dramatically again.
+The brand’s presentation has changed dramatically again.

 Atop the new logo was a green square reminiscent of a neon sign.
 On top of the square is the three-dimensional letter H. In outline, it is similar to the roads where hotels were usually located.
 Two sticks, two roads, two countries.
 The story began in America and continues in England.
-The transverse element goes beyond its borders and, arching in an arc, rests on the background with both ends.
+The transverse element extends beyond its borders and, arched, rests on the background at both ends.
 It is similar to a bridge connecting highways.
-The general idea of hotels (to give comfort) remains unchanged in every country.
+The general idea of hotels (to provide comfort) remains the same across countries.

 Below the square is the title.
 Its font has completely changed.
-It became smooth and rounded with an inclination to the left.
+It became smooth and rounded, with a slight leftward inclination.
 The ideal style is a hint of cleanliness, comfort, and order.
 The hotel is always ready to meet clients’ needs, smoothing out sharp corners.
 Conservatism is replaced by movement in step with the times.

 2016 – today